Parliaments of the Australian states and territories: Northern Territory

 The Northern Territory Legislative Assembly is a unicameral legislature.
 The Legislative Assembly has 25 members, elected for four-year terms from single-member constituencies, using preferential voting.
 The head of government is called the Chief Minister, while the Administrator of the Northern Territory (appointed by the federal government) forms a similar role to state governors in providing assent to legislation.

 Norfolk Island

 In the external territory of Norfolk Island located in the South Pacific Ocean, the local legislative body is the Norfolk Island Regional Council, established in 2016.
-The island was previously governed by a Norfolk Legislative Assembly.
+The island was previously governed by a Norfolk Island Legislative Assembly.
 Formed after the Norfolk Island Act 1979 was passed in the Australian parliament, its first members were elected on the tenth of August 1979.
 The assembly consisted of 9 members elected every three years by popular vote.
 It was abolished in June 2015 as part of a reorganisation of the territory's government by the Parliament of Australia.